oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/create-kubernetes-cluster.md

   7. Fill in the form with following parameters:

-  - In the next form name the cluster something like Helidon-Lab-YOUR-INITIALS
+  - In the next name the cluster something like `Helidon-Lab-YOUR-INITIALS`

-  - Make sure the compartment is **CTDOKE**
+  - Make sure the compartment is `CTDOKE`

   - Make sure the Kubernetes version is the highest on the list (at the time of the last update of this document in November 2020 that was 1.18.10, but it may have been updated since then)

-  - Leave the visibility type as **private**
+  - Leave the visibility type as **Private**

-  - Set the shape to VM.StandardE2.1
+  - Set the shape to VM.Standard2.1

   - Set the number of nodes to be 2

-There is no need to do anything in the `Advanced Options` section.
+There is no need to do anything in the Advanced Options section.

 These images are for creating a 1.16.8 cluster, they may be slightly different for later versions.